 There are 25 major glaciers on Mount Rainier and numerous unnamed snow or ice patches.
-The Emmons Glacier has the largest area (4.3 square miles) and Carbon Glacier has the lowest terminus altitude (3,600 feet) of all glaciers in the contiguous 48 states.
+Mount Rainier's glaciers are important indicators of climatic change and essential sources of water, supporting six major river systems.
+The Emmons Glacier has the largest area (4.3 square miles) and the Carbon Glacier has the lowest terminus altitude (3,600 feet) of all glaciers in the contiguous 48 states.

-The Mount Rainier Glacier Monitoring 2009 report is now online.
+Mount Rainier Glacier Monitoring 2009 (pdf)

 Mount Rainier Glaciers - United States Geologic Survey (USGS)